wendymud/World_Weather_Analysis/README.md

 # World_Weather_Analysis
-The objective of this exercise was to conduct three separate analyses on to provide:
+The objective of this exercise was to conduct three separate analyses:

 - Retreive Weather Data
     To visualize cities around the globe to display certain temperatures, heat maps, winds speeds, etc.